 How many people take part in a lynch mob?
-This variable was collected for all countries.
-For those cases where we were able to capture this information, we find 24% of lynching events involve groups with less than 20 participants, 46% between 20 and 99 participants, and 30% with more than 100 participants (Table II).
-Large variation in the number of mob participants is common across contexts, including in the US (Smångs, 2016).
-Some extreme and rare events involve more than a thousand participants.
-For example, 2500 villagers burned two alleged kidnappers in Guatemala in 2010.
+For those cases where we were able to capture this information, we find 24% of lynching events involve groups with less than 20 participants, 46% between 20 and 99 participants, and 30% with more than 100 participants (Table 3).
+Some extreme and rare events involve more than a thousand participants, for example, 2500 villagers burned two alleged kidnappers in Guatemala in 2010 (Reynolds 2011).

-Table II: Size of "lynch mob"
+Table 3: Size of "lynch mob"

-Size Number of events (Percentage of total reported events)
+Size Frequency

 20 and less participants 397 (25%)

 20 to 99 participants 723 (46%)

 100 and more participants 446 (29%)

-No report 1252

 There is some debate about the role of the state in lynchings.
-Tolerance of lynching by state agents can facilitate lynching, such as in the historical US South (Kato, 2015).
-For the four focus countries, news reports indicate that the state acted against lynching in 1438 cases and in favour in only 21 cases.
-However, the pressure applied by local lynch mobs seems to be influential, as in most cases it is the targets of lynch mobs that are arrested (1085 reported arrests of targets), not the lynching perpetrators (68 reported arrests).
+Systematic tolerance of lynching by state agents can facilitate lynching, such as in the historical US South (Kato 2015) and the Mexican case (Fuentes Díaz and Binford 2001).
+Yet in the LYLA data we found that the state acted against lynching in 1438 cases and in favour of lynchings in only 21 cases.
+Yet the pressure applied by local lynch mobs seems to be influential, as in most cases it is the targets of lynch mobs that are arrested (1085 reported arrests of targets), not the lynching perpetrators (68 reported arrests).
 In 20 cases, there are arrests of both targets and perpetrators.

-Nevertheless, when state agents get involved, violence tends to be less severe, as evidence from the four focus countries suggests.
-With no state involvement, 66% of lynchings resulted in a fatal outcome, while when state agents were present 14% resulted in a fatality.
-An initial descriptive analysis of our four focus countries does therefore not suggest that state agents systematically tolerate or even promote lynching violence.
-While state agents acquiesce in some cases, they usually act against lynch mobs.
-This is different from other cases and time periods when state agents have more often collaborated with lynch mobs, as for example in post-revolutionary Mexico (Kloppe-Santamaría, 2020) and Indonesia (Jaffrey, 2019).
+Nevertheless, when state agents get involved, violence tends to be less serious.
+With no state involvement, 66% of lynching cases resulted in a fatal outcome, while when the state agents were present 14% resulted in a fatality.
+An initial descriptive analysis of our four focus countries therefore finds little evidence to suggest that state agents systematically tolerate or even promote lynching violence during the period studied.
+While state agents acquiesced in some cases, they usually act against lynch mobs.
+This is different from other cases and time periods when state agents have more often and more actively collaborated with lynch mobs, as for example in post-revolutionary Mexico (Kloppe-Santamaría 2020) and Indonesia (Jaffrey 2019).

-Another debate in the literature concerns the relationship between lynching and the customary law of indigenous communities, particularly in Guatemala (Mendoza, 2008; Sieder, 2011) and Bolivia (Yates, 2017).
+Another debate in the literature concerns the relationship between lynching and the customary law of indigenous communities, particularly in Guatemala (Handy 2004; Mendoza 2008; Sieder 2011) and Bolivia (Yates 2017), but also in Mexico (Vilas 2001; Fuentes Díaz and Binford 2001) and Ecuador (Guerrero 2000).
 In Guatemala, we found evidence of participation of indigenous communities in 44 of 261 cases (17%), in Mexico in 26 of 1134 cases (2%).
 In Colombia and Brazil, we did not find evidence of participation of any indigenous communities.
-Overall, there is thus little evidence to suggest that indigenous populations are the main driver of lynchings in Latin America.
+Overall, we therefore find very little evidence to suggest that indigenous populations are the main driver of lynchings in Latin America.
 Guatemala - and perhaps Bolivia for which we have no systematic information - are exceptions where indigenous communities were more often involved in lynchings.
 In contrast to common media narratives, even in those countries, most cases of lynching do not seem to be related to indigenous communities.
 However, we do find that events involving indigenous groups might be more deadly.
 For those cases in which indigenous communities were involved, 74% ended with a fatal outcome, compared to 21% for the whole sample.
 This presents several important avenues for future research.